ariel-frischer/RA.Aid-swe-bench/README.md

 ```

 The default evaluation file produced is in the root directory path: `ra-aid-model.ra_aid_eval.json`
+Will overwrite this file every run, so move it or rename it to keep eval results.

 The evaluation process:
 1. Loads predictions from the specified directory